huidr/notes/fundamentals.md

 # set comprehensions
 a = {x for x in 'python' if x not in 'javascript'}
 ```

+Sets can be iterated over.
+Common uses for sets are fast membership testing, removing duplicates from a sequence, and computing
+mathematical operations such as intersection, union, diﬀerence, and symmetric diﬀerence.

+Frozen sets represent an immutable sets and are created by the built-in ```frozenset()``` constructor.

 ### Dictionaries

 A dictionary is just a set of *key: value* pairs where *value* can be almost any Python object while *key* must be immutable (strings, numbers or tuples that do not contain mutable objects directly or indirectly).